-Covid 19 Delta outbreak: Police, Wellington City Council to closely monitor planned anti-vaccine protest - NZ Herald
+Covid-19 Delta outbreak: Police, Wellington City Council to closely monitor planned anti-vaccine protest - NZ Herald

+More than 2000 protesters have converged in Wellington to protest vaccine mandates and the traffic light system.

-Police and the Wellington City Council will be monitoring a large anti-vaccination and anti-lockdown group as it converges on the capital this morning.
+Police and the Wellington City Council will be monitoring the large anti-vaccination and anti-lockdown group as it marches through the capital this morning.

-A large number of protesters from the Freedom and Rights Coalition are expected to gather in Wellington's Civic Square on Thursday before marching to Parliament to protest the traffic light system, vaccine mandates the Government's plan to vaccinate under 12s from next year.
+A large number of protesters from the Freedom and Rights Coalition have gathered in Wellington's Civic Square on Thursday preparing to march to Parliament to protest the traffic light system, vaccine mandates the Government's plan to vaccinate under-12s from next year.

+A witness at the protest said there were easily 2000 people there, with some carrying signs with things like "we do not consent" and "hands-off our freedom".

+There was a distinct lack of masks among the protesters, with one man handing out "exemption" passes to people who wanted one.

 Parliament had its last sitting day of the year on Wednesday, meaning the building will be empty of politicians.

-Last month thousands of protesters caused traffic interruptions through the CBD by marching to Parliament, protesting much of the same content they plan to protest on Thursday.
+Last month thousands of protesters caused traffic interruptions through the CBD by marching to Parliament, protesting much of the same material they plan to protest on Thursday.

-A police spokesperson told the Herald they will be present and monitoring the protest, ready to respond as appropriate.
+A police spokesperson told the Herald police will be present and monitoring the protest, ready to respond as appropriate.
 The council is also helping by monitoring its CCTV cameras and sharing content on social media to let Wellingtonians know if there is any traffic disruption.